signalfx/splunk-otel-js/docs/advanced-config.md

 - `instrumentations`: Can be used to enable additional instrumentation packages.

-- `captureRequestUriParams`: Either a list of keys (case-sensitive) of HTTP query parameters to capture or a function which gets invoked with the current span and query parameters to set a custom span attribute.
+- `captureRequestUriParams`: Either a list of keys (case-sensitive) of HTTP query parameters to capture or a function that gets invoked with the current span and query parameters to set a custom span attribute.
 When using the former, parameters are set as span attributes as `http.request.param.${key}`.
 Attribute keys are normalized at capture time, meaning `.` is replaced with `_` to avoid any attribute namespacing issues.